f5devcentral/terraform-aws-bigip/README.md

 # AWS BIG-IP Terraform Module
 Terraform module to deploy an F5 BIG-IP in AWS.
+This module currently supports 1 and 3 nic deployments using the AWS Marketplace PAYG license.

+**NOTE:** You will need to accept the AWS Marketplace offer for your selected BIG-IP AMI.

 ## Terraform Version
 This modules supports Terraform 0.12 and higher

-## Usage
+## Example 1-NIC Deployment
 ```hcl
 module bigip {
   source = "f5devcentral/bigip/aws"